divolte/divolte-collector/docs/mapping_reference.rst

     map ip2geo().longitude() onto 'longitudeField'

 :Description:
-  The longitude for the geolocation in English.
+  The longitude for the geolocation.

 :Type:
   :code:`double`